salecharohit/rohitsalecha.com/content/authors/rohit/_index.md

 # - Visitors
 ---

 A Security Architect who is passionate about making the world more secure, one bit at a time.
+He specializes in taking the "Shift Left" approach implementing the Secure Software Development Lifecycle (SSDLC) to develop solutions that are "secure by default".
 Also head over heels on DevOps technology, tools and products.
-He specializes in taking the "Shift Left" approach implementing the Secure Software Development Lifecycle (SSDLC) to develop solutions that are "secure by default"

 In his free time he is either reading [books](https://www.goodreads.com/review/list/76845050-rohit-salecha?shelf=read) or watching [movies](https://www.imdb.com/list/ls040083918/).
 He is a fitness freak who loves to jog,swim and cycle on different terrains.